Supporting our local businesses

 Social distancing still applies

-Businesses offering takeaways and food deliveries should take the following precautions to follow social distancing wherever possible:
+Businesses offering outdoor service, takeaways and food deliveries should take the following precautions to follow social distancing wherever possible:

-- customers should be discouraged from entering the premises until their order is ready to collect, waiting outside while it is prepared if possible
+- customers should be discouraged from entering the premises to place their order or if collecting a takeaway, until their order is ready to collect.
+Customers should wait outside while it is prepared if possible.

 - customers whose orders are ready should enter one at a time to collect orders and make payments.

 - businesses should discourage crowding outside the premises.
-Where possible, use queue management systems to maintain the 2 metres separation.
+Where possible, use queue management systems to maintain the 2 meters separation.

 Please note: social distancing also applies on the journey to and from work, as well as for employee communal areas, such as canteens and break rooms.